 Optimizing Test Classes

 Another important part of the entire process is the optimization of test classes.
-Even the best-planned executions cannot anticipate the precise outcome; therefore, it is ideal to do extensive testing, whenever possible, in all stages of production and deployment.
+Even the best planned executions cannot anticipate the precise outcome; therefore, it is ideal to do extensive testing, whenever possible, in all stages of production and deployment.
 Testing is an absolute necessity and not doing so is only asking for trouble!

 LEVERAGE QUICK DEPLOY

 For most large, enterprise customers, the longest piece of a deployment is the time taken to run test classes.
 The time taken to run the test classes can be reduced by validating the deployments 72 hours in advance of the actual deployment.
 During the validation phase, all the test classes are executed.
-If there are no code changes as part of the deployment, then the deployment of the code is incredibly quicker.
-Customers have reduced their deployment times from 8 hours to a mere 10 minutes by simply using this feature.
+If there are no code changes as part of the deployment, then the deployment of the code is incredibly quick.
+Customers have reduced their deployment times from 8 hours to a mere 10 minutes simply by using this feature.

 Create the minimal amount of records required to run a test.
 It is good practice to create test data rather than use org’s data for running your test classes.